Notable People

 Why he matters now

-He is not the only voice, and critics have plenty to say about the limits of the process-heavy model he helped shape.
+He is one voice among many, and critics have plenty to say about the limits of the process-heavy model he helped shape.
 But even those criticisms confirm his importance.
 Ross was close enough to power, for long enough, that arguing with him became part of arguing with U.S. Middle East policy itself.

 He worked on the peace process, and he helped define what a generation of Americans thought serious diplomacy looked like.